xpirit-training/demo-features-issueops/README.md

 #### Update Repo Request Issue Template: [update-repo-request-template.yml](.github/workflows/update-repo-request-template.yml)

+Workflow to update dropdown selections in the [Repo Request Issue Template](.github/workflows/update-repo-request-template.yml).

+The following selection data will be updated:

+- Teams
+- Languages

-Workflow that is triggered by any changes to the workflow file `.github/workflows/update-repo-request-template.yml` or the `./org` or `./templates/languages` directories.
-The workflow reads the contents from the folder expecting the following structure:
+The workflow is triggered by any changes to the workflow file `.github/workflows/update-repo-request-template.yml` or the `./templates/languages` directory and also runs each day at midnight to update eventual changes to the team structure.

+The workflow reads the contents from the `./templates/languages` folder expecting the following structure:

 ```
 .
-├── org/
-│   ├── company-1/
-│   │   ├── metadata.yml
-│   │   └── teams/
-│   │       └── team-1/
-│   │           ├── metadata.yml
-│   │           └── projects/
-│   │               ├── project-1/
-│   │               └── project-2/
-│   └── company-n/
-│       ├── metadata.yml
-│       └── teams/
-│           └── team-n/
-│               └── metadata.yml/
-│                   └── projects/
-│                       └── project-n/
-└── templates/
+├── templates/
     └── languages/
         ├── language-1/
         │   ├── README.md